niklasbogensperger/openconnect-menu-bar/vpnc-script/README.md

 ## Setup

-If this problem also occurs on your machine, you can switch out the vpnc-script with my version with the workaround.
+If this problem also occurs on your machine, you can switch out the vpnc-script with my version with the workaround.<br />
 **Please do double-check all commands as your install may differ!**

 1. Backup the existing `vpnc-script`:
 ```shell
 sudo mv /usr/local/etc/vpnc/vpnc-script /usr/local/etc/vpnc/vpnc-script_orig